meg-gutshall/flatiron-curriculum-notes/rails/6-validations-and-forms/active-record-validations.md

 ## Lifecycle Timing

-**Database activity triggers validation.** An ActiveRecord model instantiated with `#new` will not be validated, because no attempt to write to the database was made.
+**Database activity triggers validation.** An Active Record model instantiated with `#new` will not be validated, because no attempt to write to the database was made.
 Validations won't run unless you call a method that actually hits the database, like `#save`.
 The only way to trigger validation without touching the database is to call the `#valid?` method.
-For a full list of methods that trigger validation, see [Section 4](https://guides.rubyonrails.org/active_record_callbacks.html#running-callbacks) of the Rails Guide for ActiveRecord Callbacks.
+For a full list of methods that trigger validation, see [Section 4](https://guides.rubyonrails.org/active_record_callbacks.html#running-callbacks) of the Rails Guide for Active Record Callbacks.

 ## Validation Failure

 How can you tell when a record fails validation?
 Pay attention to return values!

-- By default, ActiveRecord does not raise an exception when validation fails.
+- By default, Active Record does not raise an exception when validation fails.
 Database operation methods (such as `#save`) will simply return `false` and decline to update the database.
 - Every database method has a sister method with a `!` at the end which will raise an exception (`#create!` instead of `#create` and so on).
 - And of course, you can always check manually with `#valid?`.